 Simplified issue is a type of underwriting where your premiums are determined without you undergoing a medical exam.
-With a simplified-issue policy, you can get coverage must faster because you may not be asked for an attending physician’s statement or even your medical records.
+With a simplified issue policy, you can get coverage much faster because you may not be asked for an attending physician’s statement or even your medical records.
 However, the benefit amount may be smaller than a more traditional disability insurance policy, and you may be ineligible beyond a certain age or with certain coverage needs.

 For people who become disabled but can’t afford a private disability insurance policy, Social Security disability insurance (SSDI) may be an option.
-The government pays Social Security benefits to people who become disabled much like a long-term disability insurance policy, but the Social Security administration’s definition of disability is much more strict than a typical disability insurance plan, and the large majority of applicants are rejected.
+The government pays Social Security benefits to people who become disabled, but the Social Security administration’s definition of disability is much more strict than a typical disability insurance plan, and the large majority of applicants are rejected.
 Additionally, SSDI benefits are much smaller than those offered by private plans.

 A survivor benefit is a feature of some disability insurance policies in which the carrier will pay your designated beneficiary a small benefit if you die while receiving disability insurance benefits.
 The survivor benefit is usually equivalent to a few months’ worth of your usual coverage, so it may not be enough to cover any of the beneficiary’s expenses you were paying while alive.
 For that, you should look into a life insurance policy.